bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 It's even worse than that, I guess, because you're announcing, hey, this is where the money is going to the whole world.
 And then it's reusing addresses with everyone that you receive money from, plus everyone you're not even receiving money from.
-Right.

 Aaron: 00:08:49

-Yeah.
 It's bad.
 It's in there because it's just an option for people to use.
-You can choose not to use it, but you know if we're making this protocol, that was Jose's reasoning.
+You can choose not to use it, but if we're making this protocol, that was Jose's reasoning.
 We might as well include it for people who do want to use it.
 It's a little bit like donation addresses.
 Some people do use a donation address, which is just one address they post on a website somewhere, and anyone can pay to this address.